jiku/soundcloud-mac-sharing/README.md

 * ``track[tag_list]``: A space seperated list of tags
 * ``track[artwork_data]``: The path to an artwork file

 There are more options you can pass in using the track[...] arguments.
-See the complete list inn the [SoundCloud developer documentation](http://developers.soundcloud.com/docs/api/tracks).
+See the complete list in the [SoundCloud developer documentation](http://developers.soundcloud.com/docs/api/tracks).

 Here's a short example how you could call the app from within your Cocoa application: